Advocate Certification Training

 If you would like to be an advocate for historic preservation in your neighborhood, or if you already are and would like further guidance, the ACT Class is a great opportunity to learn how to better protect, promote, and preserve what makes your Boston neighborhood special.

-The ACT Class is a four-month course with one class a month.
+The ACT Class is a four-week class with one class a week.
 Each class will focus on a different topic including the basics of historic preservation, the development process in Boston, how to be an effective advocate, and connecting with local partners in your neighborhood.
 All four classes must be completed before earning the ACT certificate.
-The four-month course will be offered three times a year in different neighborhoods in Boston.
+The course will be offered several times a year.

 ACT Class: 2021

 Registration has not yet opened for 2021 classes.
 All classes will be virtual for the foreseeable future.
 If you would like to be added to our waitlist to join a future class contact Alison Frazee, firstname.lastname@example.org.

 Registration fee: $30